 All currently enrolled and former students may have access to their academic records.
-A student has the • The name of the professor who imposed the academications pect and review all education records about him or her except:
+A student has the right to inspect and review all education records about him or her except:

-- personal notes (available only to writer or substitute) of College staff and faculty; - certain student employment records;

-- counseling records used solely for treatment; - certain records of the college Security Office; - parents' financial records; - confidential letters and statements of recommendation placed in the records before January 1, 1975; and - confidential letters and statements of recommendation for admission, employment, or honorary recognition placed in the records after January 1, 1975, which students have waived the right to inspect and review.
+- personal notes (available only to writer or substitute) of College staff and faculty; - · certain student employment records; - counseling records used solely for treatment; - certain records of the college Security Office; - parents' financial records; • - • - confidential letters and statements of recommendation for admission, employment, or honorary recognition placed in the records after January 1, 1975, which students have waived the right to inspect and review.